Events Calendar (opens in full page)

 A bit about our series leader-Alan has directed the book publishing program of the Vermont Historical Society since 1998.
 He is also the project historian and assistant director of The Flow of History, a Teaching American History program providing professional development activities to Vermont teachers.
 Alan received a Ph.D. in 20th-century U.S. History from the University of Virginia in 1996.
 He lives in Norwich.

 This program is free, open to all, and is sponsored by the Vermont Humanities.
-Copies will be available at the library.
+Copies are available at the library.